fuhui14/SWEN90017-2024-TAP/docs/BUG Report.md

 **Final Notes**: Ensure that the Celery commands are run in the backend environment to properly initialize the task queue and avoid connection errors during the transcription process.

+## Bug ID: BUG-20250320-01

+**Description**: Frontend error - The "Submit" button on the transcription page can be clicked multiple times in quick succession, causing the backend to process the same request repeatedly.

+**Reproduction Steps**:
+1. Navigate to the transcription page of the application.

+2. Upload a valid audio file.

+3. Click the Submit button multiple times quickly.

+4. Observe that each click triggers a new request to the backend, causing the transcription process to run multiple times for the same file.

+**Reporter**: Claire Shou

+**Assignee**: Lecheng Chen

+**Status**: Closed

+**Fix / PR Link**:

+**Final Notes**: The users are not allowed to click multiple times in quick succession.

 ## Bug ID: BUG-20250402-02

 **Description**: When uploading an audio file, the system is expected to recognize three speakers but incorrectly identifies five speakers.
 The current approach involves optimizing the speaker identifier; however, a specific solution is still under investigation.